spantaleev/gitea-docker-ansible-deploy/docs/installing.md

 If your inventory file (`vars.yml`) contains encrypted variables, you may need to pass `--ask-vault-pass` to the `ansible-playbook` command.

 After installing, you can start services: `ansible-playbook -i inventory/hosts setup.yml --tags=start`.
-Gitea may take a minute or so to actually start.

 ## Initial Gitea setup